smarteditors/slate/source/includes/catalogue_items/_check_code.md

 }
 ```

-This endpoint retrieves an Item by the Item's code.
+This endpoint retrieves a Catalogue Item by its code.

 ### HTTP Request